This article is free for a limited time. For full access, plus more exclusive content and perks, become a Premium Member of one5c.

-Curbing the impact of a lot of seasonal spending can be fairly cut-and-dry (buy less), but the path toward reducing the environmental imprint of travel, specifically, is murky.
+Curbing the impact of seasonal spending can be fairly cut-and-dry (maybe skip out on that sundress or rent or borrow that camping gear), but the path toward reducing the environmental imprint of travel, specifically, is murky.
 While the impact of each trip does vary based on the mode of transport we choose and the distance we travel, some aspects are out of our control—say, the model of airplane you’re boarding, if a train is electric or diesel, or if sustainable aviation fuel ever really gets off the ground.

 In the meantime, though, no one’s getting grounded for their emissions, and there are some ways to make each voyage gentler on the Earth.
-So we decided to fact-check commonly touted “eco” travel tips to help you figure out how best to reach loved ones—or perhaps a sandy beach—with the planet in mind.
+So we decided to fact-check commonly touted “eco” travel tips to help you figure out how best to enjoy your getaway without giving the planet a hard time.
 We rated each piece of advice on a (admittedly unscientific) scale of 0 to 5 🧳s, with 0 being “probably no help at all,” 2.5 being “sometimes true,” and 5 being “works for everyone, every time.”

 Buying carbon offsets: ½